-Hybrid emulation combines emulation and virtual prototyping to enable earlier architecture validation and software development, as well as higher performance for software-driven RTL verification even when critical IP RTL isn’t available.
+Hybrid emulation combines emulation and virtual prototyping to enable earlier architecture validation and software development, as well as higher performance for software-driven hardware verification even when RTL for critical blocks isn’t available.
 For the hardware architect, it enables RTL processor subsystems running in an emulator to serve as a high-performance, cycle-accurate model for SoC performance and architecture validation through cycle accurate interfaces to SystemC models of other blocks like memory controllers and subsystems in the virtual platform.
-For the software developer, instruction accurate models in the virtual prototype are used for software development with the remaining SoC design blocks run at high speed in the emulator.
-For the verification engineer, pre-verified processor subsystem blocks can be moved out of the emulator and executed on the host platform using a virtual prototype of the processor subsystem, freeing up capacity on the emulator while increasing overall performance.
+For the software developer, instruction accurate models in the virtual prototype are used for software development with the remaining SoC design blocks running at high speed in the emulator.
+For the verification engineer, pre-verified processor subsystem blocks can be moved out of the emulator and executed on the host platform using a virtual prototype of the processor subsystem, freeing up emulator capacity while increasing overall performance.

 A generic TLM 2.0 transactor provides a standards based interface to any SystemC virtual platform environment to ease the integration effort of building such hybrid emulation platforms.